geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex6_Power_App_from_SPdata.md

 ‎
 ‎Switch to **LON-CL1**.
 Log in as the **Administrator** with a password of **Pa55w.rd**.

-9. Since Holly created the Service Request Ticketing system app, you must be logged into Teams as Holly in order to add this Power App to Teams.
+9. Since Holly created the Service Request Ticketing system app, you must be logged into Teams as Holly to add this Power App to Teams.
 ‎
-‎If the **Teams** app is not open on your taskbar, then enter **Teams** in the **Search** box on the taskbar, select **Microsoft Teams** from the menu, and sign in as **holly@M365xZZZZZZ.onmicosoft.com** (where ZZZZZZ is your tenant suffix ID provided by your lab hosting provider).
+‎If the **Teams** app is not open on your taskbar, then enter **Teams** in the **Search** box on the taskbar, select **Microsoft Teams** from the menu, and sign in as **holly@xxxxxZZZZZZ.onmicosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider).
 ‎
 ‎However, if the **Teams** app is open on the taskbar, then check who is signed into it by looking at the user account in the upper right hand corner of the application.
-If the user icon is **Holly Dickson**, then skip to the next step; otherwise, select the user icon and in the menu, select **Sign out**, and then sign back in as **holly@M365xZZZZZZ.onmicosoft.com** (where ZZZZZZ is your tenant suffix ID provided by your lab hosting provider).
+If the user icon is **Holly Dickson**, then skip to the next step; otherwise, select the user icon and in the menu, select **Sign out**, and then sign back in as **holly@xxxxxZZZZZZ.onmicosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider).

 10. In the **Teams** window, in the left-hand navigation pane, select **Apps**.